arrilot/laravel-widgets/README.md

 *A powerful alternative to view composers.
 Asynchronous widgets, reloadable widgets, console generator, caching - everything you can think of.*

-### For Laravel 4, please use the [1.0 branch](https://github.com/Arrilot/laravel-widgets/tree/1.0)!
+### For Laravel 4, please use the [1.0 branch](https://github.com/arrilot/laravel-widgets/tree/1.0)!

 > Note: This is the doc for the latest stable release.
-If you need documentation for your specific version you can find it by clicking on a corresponding tag here https://github.com/Arrilot/laravel-widgets/releases
+If you need documentation for your specific version you can find it by clicking on a corresponding tag there https://github.com/arrilot/laravel-widgets/releases

 ## Installation